Through My Eyes. Again - Cover

 “How many of you were there?”
 Mutti Frida asked.

-“Well, perhaps we should talk about the things we can do that won’t break our promise to her.”
+“Well, perhaps first we should talk about the things we can do that won’t break our promise to her.”

 We chatted about my trip until lunchtime.
-Unsurprisingly, Lili was interested in what the Pole had told me about the views of Polish youth and that of course led to my meeting with Col’s father.
-Mutti Frida called us in for lunch and I realised it was Monday, and Mutti Frida should have been at work.
+Lili was interested in what the young Pole had told me about the views of young people in Poland and that, of course, led to my meeting with Col’s father.

 Lili grabbed my hand.
 “Oh, Willi.
 My mother wants to invite you to dinner at our house on Wednesday evening – you too, Col and Frau Schmidt.
-She wants to hear all about your trip, Willi.”
+She wants to know all about your trip, Willi.”

 “I’ll speak to my mother and let you know tomorrow, Mutti Frida.
 Is that okay, Lili?”